zNaLa/docs/docs/settings-doc12.md

 This setting allows you to control if only DJs can control Rythm, or if everyone can.

 :::caution
-Due to how Rythm counts DJ, if someone is alone with the bot, they are able to queue a playlist regardless of having a DJ role.
+Due to how Rythm counts DJ, if someone is alone with Rythm, they are able to use Rythm regardless of having a DJ role.
 :::

 To enable or disable DJ only mode, use the following command:<br/>
 `!settings djonly yes/no`

-**Example**: If you want only DJs to use the bot, use `!settings djonly yes`<br/>
+**Example**: If you want only DJs to use Rythm, use `!settings djonly yes`<br/>
 ![dj only mode example](/img/docs/settings/dj-only-mode-example.png)

 ## DJ Role
 This setting allows you to control which role is DJ.

 :::caution
-Any roles named '<b>DJ</b>' and anyone with the `Manage Channel` permission will always be able to use the bot as a DJ regardless of this setting.
+Any roles named '<b>DJ</b>' and anyone with the `Manage Channel` permission will always be able to use Rythm as a DJ regardless of this setting.
 :::

 To change the DJ role, use the following command:<br/>
 `!settings djrole role`

-**Example**: If you want to give Staff DJ role without assigning the role, use `!settings djrole Staff`<br/>
+**Example**: If you want to give a role named `Users` DJ without assigning a new role, use `!settings djrole Users`<br/>
 ![dj role example](/img/docs/settings/dj-role-example.png)

 ### Resetting DJ Role